-Tim R. Wallis Age 62 Director since 1999 Nominating/Corporate Governance Committee Compensation Committee

-Mr. Wallis is owner and president of Wallis Printing in Rome, Georgia.
-Previously, he worked in production and sales at what was then Brazelton-Wallis Printing Company from 1974 until 1985, when he became owner and President.
-In addition to serving on the Board of Directors of United, Mr. Wallis also serves as chairman on the community bank board of United Community Bank - Rome.
-He has served on the board of directors of the Printing and Imaging Association of Georgia (PIAG) and was chairman of the association's Government Relations Committee.
+Tim R. Wallis Age 63 Director since 1999 Nominating/Corporate Governance Committee Compensation Committee the board of directors of the Printing and Imaging Association of Georgia (PIAG) and was chairman of the association's Government Relations Committee.
 In this capacity he worked directly with PIAG legislative liaisons at both the state and national levels.
 Mr. Wallis currently serves on the Georgia Chamber of Commerce board of directors.
 He also has served on the Darlington School board of trustees, Georgia Southern College Foundation board of trustees, Rome/Floyd YMCA board of trustees, and the United Way of Rome and Floyd County board of trustees.
 He is a graduate of Georgia Southern University.